 Stage One of Plan B would be a forty mile fast link between Manchester and Leeds, halving the rail time between the two cities and opening up a:

 Northern Cities Crossrail to take half an hour out of rail times between the key centres of Lancashire to the west and those of Yorkshire to the east: an urban economic zone half as big again as Birmingham.

-Plan B’s construction would continue in stages; south towards London St Pancras via Sheffield Meadowhall and East Midlands Airport and north via Bradford, Leeds-Bradford Airport and Harrogate towards Tees-side and Newcastle.
+Plan B construction would continue in stages; south towards London St Pancras via Sheffield Meadowhall and East Midlands Airport and north via Bradford, Leeds-Bradford Airport and Harrogate towards Tees-side and Newcastle.

-Plan B’s Midlands Crossrail, its fast connector from Wolverhampton, Birmingham and Coventry, (with scope to extend east to Cambridge) would join the north-south main line by Jn.19 of the M1.
+Plan B’s Midlands Crossrail, the scheme’s fast connector from Wolverhampton, Birmingham and Coventry, would join the north-south main line by Jn.19 of the M1.